pharmetheus/PMXFrem/tests/testthat/_snaps/plotExplainedVar.md

 ---

     Code
-      plotExplainedVar(dfres0, type = 3)
+      plotExplainedVar(dfres0, maxVar = 3)
     Error <simpleError>
-      type needs to be 1 or 2
+      maxVar needs to be 1 or 2

 ---